How to Avoid and Fight Out-of-Network Medical Bills

 While many patients do not use them, hospitals are required to offer certain types of financial assistance to patients in need.
 Sometimes, this involves writing a letter to your hospital.
 Of course, if they partner with independent surgeons and other medical providers, this may not cover all costs.

 Hospital financial assistance programs offer tiered assistance based on your income.
-For some low-income patients, applying for financial assistance may even cancel out your out of pocket altogether.
+For some low-income patients, applying for financial assistance may even cancel out your out-of-pocket altogether.
 Generally, once you submit an application for assistance and get approved, it would be good for 6-12 months.

 What if you don’t qualify for financial assistance?

 Whether you just want to avoid a high balance in the first place or you make too much to qualify for assistance, you can do more to protect yourself.
+Typically, the insurance company will cut a check early on and tell you they’ve done their part, that the rest of the bill is your responsibility.

 Going back to our little scenario, the insurance company provided $300.
 You still owe $1,000 to the diagnostic center, or $700 net.
+The key to reversing these out-of-network charges is to document what went wrong along the way.

 Why were you sent to an out-of-network provider to begin with?
 Did anyone check your benefits beforehand?
 If so, why didn’t they notify you first?
 Why did the insurance company OK it?

+If you were originally with a participating provider and then sent out-of-network, you have a much stronger argument, as far as common logic is concerned.
 After all, they should know if the providers they work with take a certain type of insurance.
 And this should be discussed or at least detected while making the appointments.

 If you’ve got a strong argument and provide plenty of pertinent information you should have a greater chance of reaching a positive resolution.
+Unfortunately, dealing with health insurance companies and healthcare providers is a very bureaucratic and slow process.

 You’ll likely need to complain and argue as you make your way up to higher and higher, more important contacts within the billing or health provider’s department.

-Don’t give up though.
+Don’t give up, though.
 It’s hard to fight for a reason (lots of money is at stake), but if you keep at it, they’ll more than likely settle.
 You’ll probably be offered the cash price first, which should be about 50% or more than the insurance price.

 But don’t stop there – keep arguing for the price you would normally pay if the provider were in-network.
 It might help to mention that you’ll file a complaint.
 This usually gets noticed by higher-ups and leads to a quicker resolution.

-Yes, it will be frustrating and time consuming, but if we’re talking about thousands of dollars, it should be worth your time.
+Yes, it will be frustrating and time-consuming, but if we’re talking about thousands of dollars, it should be worth your time.
 Once you do settle on an amount, make sure it serves as payment in full and get it in writing!

 Lastly, I’ll mention that there will be cases when individuals want to see a certain physician or specialist, or go to a certain medical center, even if it’s not covered.
+While that may be your prerogative, be sure you understand the potential costs beforehand.

 You can use the following steps to protect against balance billing: